xanedarel/simple-CLI-images/README.md

 # simple-CLI-images
-A simple BASH utility for browsing and displaying image files in a CLI This is very early code, please forgive any mistakes and don't hesitate to contact me.
+A simple BASH utility for browsing and displaying image files in a CLI.
+This is very early code, please forgive any mistakes and don't hesitate to contact me.

 # Needed Software